 Every bleary-eyed parent knows all too well the importance of a good night’s sleep — if your baby is constantly waking during the middle of the night, your own sleep patterns will inevitably be disrupted, leaving you tired and grumpy in the morning.
-If you can identify with this situation and could use some help, meet Grace Wongtong, Bangkok’s own English-speaking baby whisperer.
+If you can identify with this situation and could use some help, reason for some great tips for sleep training.

 How long does it take?

-How old are the babies you typically train?
+How old are babies when you typically sleep train?

-Well, the baby must be around 5 months old to be able to sleep through the night, so the age range is 5 months to 24 months.
+A baby must be around 5 months old to be able to sleep through the night, so the age range is 5 months to 24 months.
 The child must still be sleeping in their own cot, without being able to run out of the room.
-I also help mums with infants who want to establish regular nap times and easy sleep routines early on.

-On the whole, it’s good.
-I will establish the expectations before I start, but some parents change their minds in the middle of the training, so there is no success.
-Parents must be determined to be successful in order for my sleep training to work.
-And after 5 days with me, parents must continue with the training path.
+On the whole, it’s good but if parents change their minds in the middle of the training or are not consistent then obviously there will be no success.
+Parents must be determined to be successful in order for sleep training to work